 On-site Reuse: Based on existing data, soil that originated at the Site may be reused on-site without restriction, provided that it is managed in accordance with Section 4.4.

 Waste Characterization: Group 2 soil (as defined below in Section 4.3) that originated from the Site and is disturbed during the course of construction and redevelopment, but cannot be reused at the Site is defined as “Special Waste.”
 The proper handling, characterization, and off-site disposal or reuse of Special Waste are also described in the following sections.
-Excavated soil designated for off-site disposal (Special Waste) must be characterized by laboratory analyses prior to off-site transport as described in Section 4.6.
+Excavated soil designated for off-site disposal (Special Waste) shall be characterized by laboratory analyses prior to off-site transport as described in Section 4.6.

 Off-site Reuse or Disposal: Results of the Waste Characterization will be used to determine how Special Waste will be disposed and to obtain receiving facility acceptance approval.
 The anticipated disposal options are as follows: